hannahlawrence/sinctransform/docs/Matlab.rst

 	http://finufft.readthedocs.io/en/latest/index.html

 Finally, make sure lgwt.m is in the same directory, or that its directory is also included in Matlab's path.
+If using the recon examples from within the recon directory, also ensure that the directory one level above (containing all the sinc programs) is on Matlab's path.